Smart Health Talk

 NSF International’s Non-GMO True North Standard (http://www.nsf.org/services/by-industry/food-safety-quality/label-claims/gmo- transparency)

-As authorized Independent Verification Organizations, these organizations can provide manufacturers and retailers with verification that the food they produce or sell, or an ingredient they use in the production of food, has not been knowingly or intentionally produced from or commingled with food or seed produced with GE.
+As authorized Independent Verification Organizations, these organizations can provide manufacturers and retailers with verification that the food they produce or sell, or an ingredient they use in the production of food, has not been knowingly or intentionally produced from or commingled with food or seed produced with GE. - Is confirmation by a designated Independent Verification Organization that my product was not produced with GE sufficient on its own to exempt my product from labeling, or do I still require sworn statements?

-A product that meets any of the requirements for exemption does not need to be labeled under the law; if an authorized Independent Verification Organization determines the product is not produced with GE, that is sufficient for exemption without further standards being met.
+A product that meets any of the requirements for exemption does not need to be labeled under the law; if an authorized Independent Verification Organization determines the product is not produced with GE, that is sufficient for exemption without further standards being met. - If there are no GE variations of a product’s ingredient available in the marketplace, is independent verification or a sworn statement necessary?

 If no GE variations exist for an ingredient, the manufacturer should keep documentation attesting to that fact, as well as documentation confirming no commingling occurred.
-A sworn statement would be sufficient to meet those requirements.
+A sworn statement would be sufficient to meet those requirements. - Would a supplier questionnaire asking if a product or ingredient contained any GE components suffice as a sworn statement?

-To be considered a sworn statement, a document must contain the affirmations set forth in CP Rule 121.03(b), and be signed by the person making the affirmations.
+To be considered a sworn statement, a document must contain the affirmations set forth in CP Rule 121.03(b), and be signed by the person making the affirmations. - Are products using USDA “generic” labels also exempt from Vermont’s labeling requirement?

 Yes.
 The exemption provided in CP Rule 121.03(A)(ii), applies to products whose labels are subject to approval by the USDA, whether generic approval, pursuant to 9

-C.F.R. § 412.2, or sketch, special statement and claim, or temporary claim approval, pursuant to 9 C.F.R. § 412.1.
+C.F.R. § 412.2, or sketch, special statement and claim, or temporary claim approval, pursuant to 9 C.F.R. § 412.1. - If I produce a product that contains butter, milk, or meat, will it be exempt from the labeling requirement?

 Not necessarily.
 Only foods derived entirely from animal products or foods that require USDA approval of their labels are exempt from the labeling requirement.